KlRE/FACTEST/README.md

 Uncomment the line 52 in evaluate_waypoints.py to see each iteration's path render.

-Every code can run with the Run/Debug Configuration in PyCharm with working directory set to "{path_to}/FACTEST/+LLM" and FACTEST as the root directory.
+Every code can run with the Run/Debug Configuration in PyCharm with working directory set to "{path_to}/FACTEST/+LLM" and FACTEST (this Repo) as the root directory.

 ### Omega FACTEST options